sheikhmahmudulhasanshium/BCT_Trust_Factor_Evaluation_PsudoCode/README.md

 <img width="80%" height="40%" src="https://github.com/sheikhmahmudulhasanshium/BCT_Trust_Factor_Evaluation_PsudoCode/blob/master/trust_factors_calculation/figures/Theoretical-Framework.png" alt="theoretical model"/>

 <p align="justify">The trust in a product is calculated by considering some parameters.
 The parameters are called <b>trust factors/ trust variables/ trust index</b>.
-The definition of each parameter is given <a href="https://github.com/sheikhmahmudulhasanshium/BCT_Trust_Factor_Evaluation_PsudoCode/blob/master/trust_factors_calculation/figures/definition-example.md">here</a> All trust factor belongs to either of the three categories-
+The definition and example of each parameter is given <a href="https://github.com/sheikhmahmudulhasanshium/BCT_Trust_Factor_Evaluation_PsudoCode/blob/master/trust_factors_calculation/figures/definition-example.md">here</a> All trust factor belongs to either of the three categories-
 <ol>
  <li>
  <b> Sub-factor/sub-category/independent parameter/independent variable/independent factor: </b> These parameters are independent and the score of these parameters are calculated separately.
 The independent parameters indirectly(via dependent parameter/external factor) influence the trust of blockchain.
 For example: Threat Severity, Threat Vulnerability, Response Efficacy, Self-efficacy, Experience, Job Relevance, Performance Verifiability, Image, Performance Expectancy and Effort Expectancy.